industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_PLC_Devices_Southbound.md

 ## OPC UA Connector

-To provide data from the PLC on the IE Databus connect the OPC UA Connector to the PLC and add the required PLC variables
+To provide data from the PLC on the Databus connect the OPC UA Connector to the PLC and add the required PLC variables

 1. Launch the OPC UA Connector Configurator in the Industrial Edge Management under 'Data Connections' and configure the PLC connection
 2. Import the JSON file [energy1_OPCUA_Connector](../src/Device_Energy1/energy1_OPCUA_Connector.json) for Energy1 and [energy2_OPCUA_Connector](../src/Device_Energy2/energy2_OPCUA_Connector.json) for Energy2